AntiPwr/AntiPwr.github.io/root/wiki/ai/Sample Page.md

 ### The Flow Festival

-Every year during the spring equinox, Arkaven hosts the Flow Festival, a week-long celebration of the connection between [[Huma]] and [[Bluma]].
+Every year during the spring equinox, Lavis hosts the Flow Festival, a week-long celebration of the connection between [[Huma]] and [[Bluma]].
 The festival features:

 - **Sound Gardens** – Temporary installations where plants respond to vocal tones
 - **Communion Ceremonies** – Guided meditations in the Resonance Bowl